sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

          python3    /usr/lib/python3.5/site-packages/ipykernel/resources
          sas        /usr/local/share/jupyter/kernels/sas

 #.
-Verify the SAS executable is correct.
+Verify that the SAS executable is correct.

    #.
 Find the sascfg.py file -- it is located relative to the Python3 installation
       location (see above, [install location]/site-packages/saspy/sascfg.py).